AdaCore/xmlada/docs/schema.rst

   Schemas come with a number of predefined simple types.
-A simple type is such that an element of that type accepts no child node, and that its contents must satisfy additional constraints (be an integer, a date, ...).
+A simple type is such that an element of that type accepts no child node, and that its contents must satisfy additional constraints (be an integer, a date…).

-  Among the predefined simple types (which are all defined in the namespace `http://www.w3.org/2001/XMLSchema/ <http://www.w3.org/2001/XMLSchema/>`_), one can find: `string`, `integer`, `byte`, `date`, `time`, `dateTime`, `boolean`,...
+  Among the predefined simple types (which are all defined in the namespace `http://www.w3.org/2001/XMLSchema/ <http://www.w3.org/2001/XMLSchema/>`_), one can find: `string`, `integer`, `byte`, `date`, `time`, `dateTime`, `boolean`…

   If no additional constraint should be enforced on this simple type when applied to the element, the type of the element is given through a `type`